Wolf House (Glen Ellen, California): Aftermath

 Financial losses were estimated at $35,000 to $40,000.
 London had several insurance policies on the home, and collected $10,000 in claims.
 The National Union Fire Insurance Company later featured a thank you letter written by London in an advertising campaign.

 Jack London pledged to rebuild the house, and his workers began to cut fresh redwood logs, which had to be dried and cured for 18 months before reconstruction could begin.
 However, London's health declined, and he died three years and three months after the fire, on November 22, 1916.

 Charmian London continued living at Beauty Ranch until her death in 1955, settling eventually into a home she called "The House of Happy Walls", about half a mile (800 m) from the Wolf House ruins.
 There she protected her husband's legacy and wrote a biography of him.
 Her home is now a museum.
 Both Jack and Charmian London are buried at Beauty Ranch, as is Jack's sister Eliza.

 Heirs of the London family donated the property to the State of California in 1960.
 The Wolf House ruins were designated a California Historical Landmark in 1959, and a National Historic Landmark in 1963.
 Steel bracing was added to the masonry structure in 1965 to prevent deterioration.
 Although the interior of the ruins is fenced off, visitors can walk up to the exterior walls of the structure.
-Wolf House was one of the very first ones to be added to the National Register of Historic Places on October 15, 1966, because of the National Historic Preservation Act of 1966 which was signed that same day.
+Wolf House was one of the first ones to be added to the National Register of Historic Places on October 15, 1966, because of the National Historic Preservation Act of 1966 which was signed that same day.

 In 1995, a forensic analysis of the cause of the fire was completed by a team of ten experts led by Robert N. Anderson, a retired engineering professor from San Jose State University.
 Various possible causes were ruled out.
 The day had been very hot, but there was no lightning.
 The investigators found no evidence of arson, or of an electrical fire, since the generator had not been installed.
 Instead, they identified spontaneous combustion as the most likely cause.
 Earlier on the day the fire started, a linseed oil finish was being applied to the "magnificent" oak and walnut interior cabinets and woodwork.
 Workers had previously been rebuked for carelessness with the flammable finishing materials.
 The fire probably started in oil-soaked cotton rags, in the ground floor dining room, below the library and Jack London's work room.
 Some of the windows had not yet been installed, allowing free air flow to feed the fire.
 The fire probably ignited the wood floor first, then spread to the wood wall paneling.
 By the time the fire was discovered, it was out of control.